 Tips to Finding a Place to Keep Your Bees

-Places with large, freshly mowed lawns are often not great places for bees.
+Places with large, freshly mowed lawns are not great places for bees.
 Lawns are food deserts for bees unless you let it grow tall and give the flowers a chance to pop up.
-They are also often places that have landscaping companies spray herbicides which could poison your bees.
+They are also often places that have landscaping companies spraying herbicides which can poison your bees.

 The easiest way to start is with the people you know.
-Ask friends who work at businesses like the ones above if they would be willing to ask their boss about the possibility in hosting beehives.
-Once you can say you've been keeping bees for so many years and have years at the following businesses, then finding new locations will get easier.
-Some of these businesses might even be willing to pay you to care for the bees for them!
+Ask friends who work at businesses like the ones above if they would be willing to ask their boss about the possibility of hosting beehives.
+Once you can say you've been keeping bees for so many years and have bees at other businesses, then finding new locations will get easier.
+Some of these businesses might even be willing to pay you to keep bees for them!

 Make Some Rules